 She added, "We need to align the credible fear standard more closely with the asylum standard.
 Even now under Trump 75 [percent] pass credible fear and are allowed in, even though we know they are not likely to qualify or even complete the process."

-In fiscal year 2017, U.S. immigration courts ruled on more than 30,100 cases, and 61.8 percent of requests were denied, data obtained by the Transactional Records Access Clearinghouse at Syracuse University in Nov.
-2017 reveals.
-According to the research, Mexico had the highest denial rate — 88 percent — out of 10 nationalities who applied for asylum from fiscal 2012 through 2017.
-Ethiopians had the highest success rate, with only 17 percent of asylum applicants being denied, the institution reports.
+In the fiscal year 2018, U.S. immigration courts ruled on more than 42,000 cases, and 65 percent of requests were denied, data obtained by TRAC in November 2018 reveals.
+According to the research, Mexico had the highest denial rate in 2018 — with courts granting only 14.5 percent of applicants asylum.
+El Salvadorians had the highest success rate, with 23.5 percent of asylum applicants being approved, the institution reports.

 “Saying a few simple words — claiming a fear of return — has transformed a straightforward arrest for illegal entry and immediate return too often into a prolonged legal process, where an alien may be released from custody into the United States and possibly never show up for an immigration hearing,” Sessions said in September 2018, per The Washington Post.